L\'{e}vy Processes and Infinitely Divisible Measures in the Dual of a Nuclear Space: Introduction

 \section{Introduction}

-This work is concerned with the study of L\'{e}vy processes and infinitely divisible measures on the dual of a nuclear space.
+This work is concerned with the study of properties of L\'{e}vy processes (i.e. processes with independent and stationary increments) which take values in the strong dual $\Phi'_{\beta}$ of a (general) nuclear space $\Phi$.
+In particular, we are interested in the validity in the context of the dual of a nuclear space of some properties of the L\'{e}vy processes in $\R^{d}$ such as the existence of c\`{a}dl\`{a}g versions, the L\'{e}vy-It\^{o} decomposition and the L\'{e}vy-Khintchine formula.
+We are also interested in finding characterizations for the L\'{e}vy measures on $\Phi'_{\beta}$ and conditions for the existence of regular versions of cylindrical L\'{e}vy processes in $\Phi'$.
+Moreover, we intend to find conditions on the nuclear space $\Phi$ in order to guarantee the existence of a one-to-one correspondence between infinitely divisible measures on $\Phi'_{\beta}$ and L\'{e}vy processes taking values in $\Phi'_{\beta}$.

-A L\'{e}vy process is essentially a stochastic processes with independent and stationary increments.
-In the case of the dual of a nuclear space, the study of some specific classes of L\'{e}vy processes, in particular of Wiener processes and stochastic analysis defined with respect to these processes received considerable attention during the decades of 1980s and 1990s (see e.g. \cite{BojdeckiJakubowski:1990, Ito, KallianpurXiong}).
-However, to the extent of our knowledge the only previous work on the study of the properties of general additive (and hence L\'{e}vy) processes in the dual of some classes of nuclear spaces was carried out by \"{U}st\"{u}nel in \cite{Ustunel:1984}.
-Also, cone-additive processes in the dual of some particular Fr\'{e}chet nuclear spaces were studied in \cite{PerezAbreuRochaArteagaTudor:2005}.
+In the case of the dual of a nuclear space, the study of L\'{e}vy processes has been mostly concentrated on the study of Wiener processes and stochastic analysis defined with respect to these processes (see e.g. \cite{BojdeckiJakubowski:1990, Ito, KallianpurXiong}).
+Indeed, to the extent of our knowledge the only previous works on the study of some properties of general L\'{e}vy processes in the dual of specific classes of nuclear spaces are \cite{Baumgartner:2015, PerezAbreuRochaArteagaTudor:2005, Ustunel:1984}.

-On the other hand, an infinitely divisible measure is a probability measure which has a convolution $n$th root for every natural $n$.
-Properties of infinitely divisible measures defined on locally convex spaces were explored by several authors during the decades of 1960s and 1970s (see e.g. \cite{Dettweiler:1976, Fernique:1967-2, Fernique:1967, Tortrat:1969}).
-Nevertheles, the author of this article is not aware of any work that studies the correspondence between L\'{e}vy processes and infinitely divisible measures in the dual of a general nuclear space.
+On the other hand, although properties of infinitely divisible measures defined on locally convex spaces were explored by several authors (see e.g. \cite{Dettweiler:1976, Fernique:1967, Tortrat:1967, Tortrat:1969}), we are not aware of any previous work that studies the correspondence between L\'{e}vy processes and infinitely divisible measures on the dual of general nuclear spaces.
+In this article we prove this correspondence and the L\'{e}vy-Khintchine formula for infinitely divisible measures on $\Phi'_{\beta}$.

-It is for the above reasons that the aim of this paper is to gain some deeper understanding on the properties of L\'{e}vy processes that takes values in the strong dual $\Phi'_{\beta}$ of a general nuclear space $\Phi$, and their relationship with the infinitely divisible measures defined on $\Phi'_{\beta}$.
-Our main motivation is to begin with a systematic study of L\'{e}vy processes on the dual of a nuclear space which could lead to the introduction of stochastic integrals and SPDEs driven by L\'{e}vy noise in $\Phi'_{\beta}$.
-Some work into this direction was carried out by the author in \cite{FonsecaMoraThesis}.